-What books will we discuss?
-Do you have a stack you are waiting to have time to read?
-Choosing from those would be fine.
-If you would like some suggestions, our great Texas Library Association is happy to help!
+If you would like some suggestions of interesting books to read, our great Texas Library Association is happy to help!
 You know about their Texas Bluebonnet Award reading list, but did you know they also offer book lists for all ages – even for adults?
 Visit http://www.txla.org/Lariat to find this year’s suggestions, as well as Lariat lists from the five previous years.

 Congratulations to our 2014 Texas Bluebonnet Award readers!
 To continue our celebration of International Dot Day , the theme of that day, "Make your mark and see where it takes you!" was used to create our shirts, which say "I made my mark reading Texas Bluebonnet Award books at Shady Oaks in 2014."